 Ideally, the file you provide us for printing should be a high resolution PDF with bleed and trim marks.
 Raster elements should be 300-350dpi, colour space should be CMYK, each job should be a single PDF file, each page/side should be single page within that PDF (no spreads).

 We recommend 3mm of external bleed on all files.
-Bleed is stuff that extends past your trim edges.
+Bleed is an element of the artwork that extends past the trim edges.
 So if you want a card to be cut as 90mm x 55mm your artwork will be 96mm x 61mm so that we have a buffer when trimming and you won't end up with white edges.

 The space from the trim edges to important details in the artwork.
 We recommend 3mm of internal bleed on all files (booklets need a bit more: 6mm up to 30pp, 10mm for 32pp-50pp, and 12mm for over 50pp) – that means keeping all your important information (ie. text) inside this area.